mukka29/Operating-Systems/Assignment6/README.md

 * this command shows all the files present in the directory after the project is executed.
 * '$ cat log.txt' command is used to view the contents of log file

-Note: The log.txt file (generated with verbose mode, -v) is attached in the files section as a way to show how it exactly prints the output.
+Note: The log.txt file (generated with verbose mode, -v) is submitted along with the main project files, as a way to show how it exactly prints the output.
+In case if any error occurs when the program is ran, please clear the log file which is already present and then use the command "make" to execute and "./oss or ./oss -v" to run the project.

-## data.h, res.h and queue.h Files
+## data.h and queue.h Files
 * These files contains the constants, variables and functions used in the other files .

 ## clean the executables: